How we help

-We have three houses in South London and are able to provide 17 men at a time with practical and emotional support, giving them an increased chance of staying free from drugs and crime.
-Men initially need help to manage day-to-day practical issues, while at the same time, coping with staying off drugs and away from crime.
+We have three houses in South London and are able to provide 17 men at a time with practical and emotional support, giving them an increased chance of staying free from drugs and alcohol.
+Men initially need help to manage day-to-day practical issues, while at the same time, coping with staying abstinent.

 Our Supported Housing Programme has two stages; ‘A New Future’ and ‘Move-on’.

 Stage One: 'A New Future'

 In 2013, we improved the first stage of our Supported Housing Programme by introducing a 12-week programme each weekday morning, focusing on recovery and resettlement through process groups and educational sessions.
 We encourage the participating cohort to work through issues together, sharing experiences, challenging one another and resolving conflict.
 This has helped build resilience to increase the men's ability to cope with the day-to-day social, emotional and practical pressures.